 Hernioplasty is a type of hernia repair surgery where a mesh patch is sewn over the weakened region of tissue.

 Hernia repair surgery is one of the most common surgeries to be performed.
-According to a 2014 study by the Association of VA Surgeons, more than 350,000 ventral hernias or those in the abdominal region are repaired annually in the United States alone.
+According to a 2014 study by the Association of VA Surgeons,

 - Small hernias may not cause any symptoms

 - In general, hernia surgeries are classified as herniorrhaphy or hernioplasty.